 Ultimately, the McCleskey decision set the stage for more than 20 years of dramatically increasing racial disparities within the criminal justice system.
 McCleskey now acts as a substantial barrier to the elimination of racial inequalities in the criminal justice system, perpetuating an unfair racial imbalance that has come to define criminal justice in America.

-The case began with Warren McCleskey, an African-American man who was sentenced to death in 1978 for killing a white police officer during the robbery of a Georgia furniture store.
+McCleskey v.
+Kemp began in 1978 after Warren McCleskey, a Black man, was sentenced to death in 1978 for killing a white police officer during the robbery of a Georgia furniture store.
 McCleskey appealed his conviction and sentence, relying on the Eighth Amendment’s ban on cruel and unusual punishment and the Fourteenth Amendment’s guarantee of Equal Protection to argue that the death penalty in Georgia was administered in a racially discriminatory — and therefore unconstitutional–manner.

-Today, one in three African-American males will enter state or federal prison at some point in his lifetime.
-While African-Americans make up only 12 percent of the U.S. population, they amount to 44 percent of sentenced inmates—the largest group behind bars.
+Today, one in three Black men will enter state or federal prison at some point in his lifetime.
+While Black people make up only 12 percent of the U.S. population, they amount to 44 percent of sentenced inmates—the largest group behind bars.
 Legal mobilizations such as the “War on Drugs” increased racial inequalities by enforcing harsher sentences for drugs whose impacts are disproportionately felt in communities of color.
 All the while, race continues to influence decisions of who lives and who dies at the hands of the criminal justice system.

-McCleskey’s legacy will certainly be felt for generations to come.
 As Anthony Amsterdam once remarked, “McCleskey is the Dred Scott decision of our time.”
-For this reason, LDF continues working to eliminate the taint of race from the fair and just arbitration of the criminal law in the nation’s courts and legislatures, and to enhance public awareness about the ongoing systemic unfairness.
+For this reason, LDF continues working to eliminate the taint of race from the fair and just arbitration of criminal law in the nation’s courts and legislatures and to enhance public awareness about the ongoing systemic unfairness.